Urology of Greater Atlanta

 • Upper tract infection: 3 weeks or longer

-How Can Men Prevent a UTI?
+How Can Men Prevent UTIs?

 • Urinate when you need to.
 Waiting to go to the toilet can cause bacteria to collect in the bladder or urinary tract.